- 1. When should you schedule newborn photos?

 I always send the following checklist to my clients.
 The checklist is focused on families who come to my studio for my usual three-hour newborn photoshoot.

-Bring a couple of wrapping blankets for the baby, to keep them warm
+- Bring a couple of wrapping blankets for the baby, to keep them warm during feeds.

 I hope you enjoyed all the information here.
 Did this guide make you think a bit more on how to prepare for your newborn photo shoot?
 You can also check out my guide on how to choose your newborn photographer and what to ask.